My three (counterintuitive) guiding principles

 My greatest achievement during my service was developing a new method of intelligence preparation of the battlefield that was later taught at the U.S. Army's National Training Center.
 I was later to discover that my new approach was effectively a process flow documentation of the enemy's expected actions.
 This let my unit anticipate those actions and plan accordingly.
 For my achievement, my battalion commander awarded me the Army Achievement Medal and a "One Block" rating on my officer evaluation report.
 That rating meant I was one of the top three lieutenants of the 30 in his unit.
-That unit was Field Artillery, but I was not a Field Artillery officer (I was in the Military Intelligence Corps), so being awarded a "One Block" was extraordinary.
+My unit was Field Artillery, so for an officer from another branch (Military Intelligence rather than Field Artillery) to be awarded a "One Block" was extraordinary.
 It would be like your corporation proclaiming an outside contractor as one of its top three employees.
 With performance evaluations like that, I had a bright career ahead of me.
 However, when the Cold War ended, I decided to pursue a career as an intelligence analyst in government.

 Through the Army Reserve I got temporarily assigned to the intelligence unit of the Drug Enforcement Administration field office in Philadelphia.
 From there I became a contracted intelligence analyst at a joint federal-state task force in New Jersey.
 Despite earning awards for my work, I could not find a full-time employee position in intelligence.
 No federal, state, or local organization was hiring.
 This situation continued for years.